What’s the Difference Between Digital and Analog Two-Way Radios?

 So, for this week’s Two-Way Radio Tip, we are going to unpack just exactly what are the differences between analog and digital technology, and what are the advantages and disadvantages of both when it comes to two-way radios.

 As in many things electronic, analog was the original technology when two-way radios were introduced into the business world around mid-1930’s.
 Even today, the primary form of wireless communication technology continues to be analog.
-However, more and more digital technology is being adopted by large industries that rely on two-way radio technology to streamline their business operations.
+However, more and more digital technology is being adopted by large industries that rely on two-way radio technology.

 How Analog Works